ches-001/Multiband-spectro-radiometric-image-cluster-formation-with-K-means-cluster-algorithm/README.md

 </ul>
 <br><br>

-<h3 style="color:blue;">Setup</h3>
+<h2 style="color:blue;">Setup</h2>
-clone the repository and download the 'requirement.txt' files, then open terminal in the working directory and  type <h5>'pip install -r requirements.txt'<h5> to install all the requirements for this project.
+clone the repository and download the 'requirement.txt' files, then open terminal in the working directory and  type <strong>'pip install -r requirements.txt'<strong> to install all the requirements for this project.